alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->
-HostProcess containers run as processes in the host, one of the differences with a privileged Linux container is that there's no filesystem isolation, this means that enabling HostProcess containers should be done for system components only.
-This point will be expanded in the detailed design.
+HostProcess containers run as processes in the host.
+One of the differences with a privileged Linux container is that there's no filesystem isolation.
+This means that enabling HostProcess containers should be done for system components only.
+This point will be expanded on in the detailed design.

 ### Risks and Mitigations